CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-- Hit the Validate button for the corresponding task. you will receive a success message.
+- Hit the Validate button for the corresponding task.
+You will receive a success message.
 - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.